Code-Institute-Submissions/Travel-with-Rajesh/README.md

 ### Content
 The text for the section reviews was copied from the facebook page of Travel with Rajesh.
+Some of the text from the trekking page is supplied by the campany Travel with Rajesh but also has been copied of the website of the company Explore Himalaya, https://www.explorehimalaya.com.
+To fill in the text for the remaining treks, Everest base camp where thers was no text for yet.
 The text for the section about us, trekking and tours is from the company Travel with Rajesh.